 Martin Mihelich, Berengere Dubrulle, Didier Paillard, Davide Faranda, Quentin Kral.
 Maximum Kolmogorov-Sinai entropy vs minimum mixing time in Markov chains.
 Journal of Statistical Physics, 170(1), 62-68, 2018.

 Gabriele Messori, Rodrigo Caballero, Freddy Bouchet, Davide Faranda, Richard Grotjahn, Nili Harnik, Steve Jewson, Joaquim G. Pinto, Gwendal Rivière, Tim Woollings, Pascal Yiou.
 An interdisciplinary approach to the study of extreme weather events: large-scale atmospheric controls and insights from dynamical systems theory and statistical mechanics.
 Bulletin of the American Meteorological Society, 2018.

 David Rodrigues, M Carmen Alvarez-Castro, Gabriele Messori, Pascal Yiou, Yoann Robin, Davide Faranda.
 Dynamical properties of the North Atlantic atmospheric circulation in the past 150 years in CMIP5 models and the 20CRvc2 reanalysis.
-Submitted to Journal of Climate, 2018.
+Journal of Climate, 1-18, 2018.

 Davide Faranda, Valerio Lembo, Francois Daviaud and Berengere Dubrulle.
 Computation and characterization of local sub-filter-scale energy transfers in atmospheric flows.
-Submitted to Journal of Atmospheric Sciences, 2018.
+Journal of Atmospheric Sciences, 1-12, 2018.

 Carmen Alvarez-Castro, Davide Faranda and Pascal Yiou.
 Representing the dynamics of European temperature extremes in CMIP5 historical simulations.
-To be submitted, 2018.
+In preparation, 2018.